-So you’re in lockdown.
+So you’re stuck at home and don’t really want to go out.
 You’ve completed Netflix list and you’re tired of talking about the news with your flatmate.

 Don’t fret, there are still plenty of free things left to do.

-We’ve collated a list of 50 fun and free things to do using your internet connection or items you already have lying around to get you through the weeks of lockdown.
+We’ve collated a list of 50 fun and free things to do using your internet connection or items you already have lying around to get you through days, weeks, or even months or boredom.

 Netflix and Amazon Prime aren’t your only options, and you don’t necessarily have to pay for a subscription to watch plenty of excellent films.

 Openculture has a great list of 1150 free films you can watch online right now.
 If you have an eligible university or library card, you might also have access to Kanopy which offers thousands more film options for free.

 If you’re in the mood for something a bit more cerebral, there are a few websites that give you access to free documentaries.